ansys/pyfluent/doc/source/user_guide/boundary_conditions.rst

 Modifying cell zone conditions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The following example shows a comparison between the TUI command and the
-python code for modifying cell zone conditions.
+Python code for modifying cell zone conditions.

-TUI command
+**TUI command**

 .. code:: scheme

-    /define/boundary-conditions/fluid no no no no no 0 no 0 no 0 no 0 no 0 no 1 no yes yes no no no
+    /define/boundary-conditions/fluid elbow-fluid no no no no no 0 no 0 no 0 no 0 no 0 no 1 no yes yes no no no

-Python command
+**Python code**

 .. code:: python